minprog/cs50x-1718-1819/overviews/1 C/overview.md

 For information on (or help with) this week:

-1. Watch the walkthroughs included in all problems.

-2. Attend your tutor's section (if you're hi-speed).
+1. Attend your tutor's meeting.

-3. Ask questions during office hours using the "Ask" tool on this website.
+2. Ask questions during office hours using the "Ask" tool on this website.

-4. Visit (or e-mail) the course's heads.
+3. Visit (or e-mail) the course's heads in cases of emergency.

 ## Academic Honesty